 Generally, the overall class median (the score for which an equal number of students are above and below) serves as the dividing line between the A,B range and the C,D,E range.
 The median tends to be somewhere in the range 700-750.
 I tend to give more B's and C's than anything else; A's are reserved for the students who perform significantly better than average, and D's are reserved for those who perform significantly worse than average.
-It takes a truly determined and motivated student to receive an E in the course.
-If you take all of the exams and receive at least 10 (out of a possible 40) points on all seven homeworks, you are guaranteed to receive at least a D in the class, although it is hard to recall a student who satisfied these criteria and did not get at least a C. If the class performs significantly better than usual, I will guarantee a B grade to any student earning more than 750 points in the course.
+It takes a truly determined and motivated student to fail this course.
+If you take all of the exams and receive at least 10 (out of a possible 40) points on all seven homeworks, you are guaranteed to receive at least a D in the class, although it is hard (and perhaps impossible) to recall a student who satisfied these criteria and did not get at least a C. However, and in addition to the above, I will guarantee a B grade to any student that earns more than 750 points in the course.